FlorianBen/CalibrationMCP/README.md

 ## Output

-A directory is created for each.
+A directory is created for each conditioning process.
 In this directory, the program will create measurement files with CSV format for each step.